JuliaStats/StatsBase.jl/docs/source/cov.rst

   A weighting vector ``wv`` can be specified. ``vardim`` that designates whether the variables are columns in the matrix (``1``) or rows (``2``).
   Finally, bias correction is applied to the covariance calculation if ``corrected=true``.
   See ``cov`` documentation for more details.

+.. function:: cov2cor(C, s)

+    Compute the correlation matrix from the covariance matrix `C` and a vector of standard deviations `s`.

+.. function:: cor2cov(C, s)

+    Compute the covariance matrix from the correlation matrix `C` and a vector of standard deviations `s`.